errsole/errsole.js/docs/mysql-storage.md

     user: 'database-user', // Replace with your actual MySQL user
     password: 'database-password', // Replace with your actual MySQL password
     database: 'database-name', // Replace with the name of your MySQL database
-    tablePrefix: 'app-name', // Replace with your actual app name }),
+    tablePrefix: 'app-name' // Replace with your actual app name }),
   appName: 'app-name' // Replace with your actual app name });